claytonwramsey/www/_posts/2023-09-17-sixtyfourelo.md

 tags: rust, chess
 ---

-I can either write a hundred lines of code for one or two Elo or find a one or two wrong lines of code for a hundred Elo.
+I can either write a hundred lines of code for one or two Elo or find one or two wrong lines of code for a hundred Elo.
 Such is life.